 A powder is useful because it works straight away and can be used not only on your cat but also on carpets, bedding and other places that your kitty likes to reside in comfort.

-As a topical flea powder we like Zodiac as it is a good all purpose flea powder that can be sprinkled on bedding as well as applied directly on to the cat's fur.
+As a topical flea powder we recommend Zodiac.
+It is a very good all purpose flea powder that can be sprinkled on bedding as well as applied directly on to the cat's fur.
 It also has no expiration date and has a long shelf life when stored correctly.